worr/secstring/README.md

 * strings are unlikely to be written to swap (except during hibernation)
 * strings are immutable - modifying them causes a non-recoverable `panic`
-* strings are encrypted in memory

-## Wait, isn't the key in memory too?
+## This doesn't work on Windows/FreeBSD/etc.

 Yes.
-I'm not promising perfect security.
-Mostly I aim to prevent trivially grabbing the string from memory, or modifying it while it's in memory.

-## This doesn't work on OSX/Windows/FreeBSD/etc.

-Yes.
-I use `syscall` heavily, and unfortunately, golang in osx and Windows don't have the functions I'm using.
+I use `syscall` heavily, and unfortunately, golang in many BSDs don't have the functions I'm using.
 I'm going to submit patches, so hopefully they get added soon.

+Windows support will never be added.
+I don't have a test box for it.

 ## Can I get an example?